graphprotocol/graph-improvement-proposals/gips/0057-chain-integration-process.md

     (Graph Improvement Proposal)`")
 ```

-Mainnet support for a new `data source type`, such as a new blockchain, means, in the current state of the protocol, having the chain recognized by the Council, on mainnet, as a new `data source type` with detailed support for rewards and arbitration.
+Mainnet support for a new `data source`, such as a new blockchain, means, in the current state of the protocol, having the chain recognized by the Council, on mainnet, as a new `data source` with detailed support for rewards and arbitration.
 This is defined in [GIP-0008](https://snapshot.org/#/council.graphprotocol.eth/proposal/0xbdd884654a393620a7e8665b4289201b7542c3ee62becfad133e951b0c408444) using the protocol’s [Feature Matrix Support](https://github.com/graphprotocol/indexer/blob/main/docs/feature-support-matrix.md).
-An example of a Council-ratified feature matrix [is here](https://snapshot.org/#/council.graphprotocol.eth/proposal/0xd40fe605ecc3d0faca07d6c8d85a3f0d66106ef9e206aa57397de776f0a76a2c).
+An example of a Council-ratified feature matrix [here](https://snapshot.org/#/council.graphprotocol.eth/proposal/0xd40fe605ecc3d0faca07d6c8d85a3f0d66106ef9e206aa57397de776f0a76a2c).

 ## Stages’ requirements

 ### Stage 1

 An initial blockchain extraction and ingestion solution compliant with Graph Node’s protocol must exist.
 For Graph Node to ingest blockchain data, it must connect to an **EVM JSON RPC API** or a **Firehose-enabled blockchain**.
-General documentation on this integration [can be found here](https://github.com/graphprotocol/docs/pull/433).
-If the chain exposes an EVM JSON-RPC, integration with Graph Node may be tested [by a simple Graph Node configuration change](https://github.com/graphprotocol/docs/pull/433).
+General documentation on this integration [can be found here](https://thegraph.com/docs/en/new-chain-integration/).
+If the chain exposes an EVM JSON-RPC, integration with Graph Node may be tested [by a simple Graph Node configuration change](https://thegraph.com/docs/en/new-chain-integration/#testing-an-evm-json-rpc).
 For non-EVM, a Firehose-enabled chain is required.
-Information on how to add Firehose support to a new chain [can be found here](https://github.com/graphprotocol/docs/pull/433).
+Information on how to add Firehose support to a new chain [can be found here](https://thegraph.com/docs/en/firehose/integrate-new-chains/design-principles).
 Firehose support is optional but highly recommended for both [substreams](https://thegraph.com/docs/en/substreams/README/) and [Substreams-powered subgraphs](https://thegraph.com/docs/en/cookbook/substreams-powered-subgraphs/) support.

 Integrators must provide the open-sourced solution with documentation for Indexers and Developers and a subgraph showcasing the type of data Graph Node can ingest.
 This is the minimum information required for a first validation by core developers or community members like IndexerDAO.
 Other general information required on the new data source can be found in the Forum thread's template, such as minimum hardware requirements for Indexers (RPC node and/or Firehose-enabled stack), the usual upgrade frequency of underlying nodes, and, if applicable, how Indexers may be notified of future planned hard-forks should they lead to breaking changes to the integration.